zakajus/architekturos-palyginimas/wip/juodrastis.md

 If you find some, provide their URLs and/or publication metadata.

 - [ ] Make sure you cite *all* relevant sources of information that you have used in your work.
-At least two sources must be among the cited
+At least two sources must be among thecited
 ones: the description of the architecture that you are investigating and the description of the algorithm that you are implementing.
 The sources must be cited using Harvard reference style (University of